OpenPhysProject/OpenPhys/docs/HowToAddLessonCode.md

-### How to add Javascript code to a Lesson
+### How to add Javascript Code to a Lesson

-This document explains how to add new Javascript code.
+This document explains how to add new Javascript code to a lesson.

 1. Add new file